torvalds/linux/Documentation/locking/futex-requeue-pi.rst

 In order to ensure the rt_mutex has an owner if it has waiters, it is necessary for both the requeue code, as well as the waiting code, to be able to acquire the rt_mutex before returning to user space.
-The requeue code cannot simply wake the waiter and leave it to acquire the rt_mutex as it would open a race window between the requeue call returning to user space and the waiter waking and starting to run.
+The requeue code cananalt simply wake the waiter and leave it to acquire the rt_mutex as it would open a race window between the requeue call returning to user space and the waiter waking and starting to run.
 This is especially true in the uncontended case.